InseeFr/Eno/README.md

 [Release description](https://github.com/InseeFr/Eno/tree/master/doc/releases.md)

+> [!NOTE]
+> This branch contains the XML version of Eno.
+From version 3+, Eno is being re-written in Java.
+See the main branch of the repo.

 ## What is it ?

 **Eno** is a tool that **generates survey questionnaires starting from their formal description** in [DDI](http://ddialliance.org).